 Our guiding principles are:

 Gratitude: supports and deepens our relationship with ourselves, each others and all living things.
 Act as a reminder with all things going well on Earth.
+This practice helps to create balance in our inner lives.

 Our aims with our Girls Circles